WissemBensidhoum/Kata-Agregio/README.md

 API endpoints are documented via Swagger.
 Once the application is running, access http://localhost:8080/swagger-ui.html to explore and test the endpoints.

+### DB-Adminer

+A DB-Adminer for the database is available at http://localhost:18080/.

 ## Authors

 Wissem Bensidhoum